Rayansss/Navigationsystem/README.md

 Changes in ros_arduino_brigde:

--In the motor_driver.ino sketch, the PWM frequency has been overided from 20 KHz to 488.92 Hz in the ros_arduino_brigde package.
+- In the motor_driver.ino sketch, the PWM frequency has been overided from 20 KHz to 488.92 Hz in the ros_arduino_brigde package.

--PId controller bug fixed In the diff_controller.h.
+- PId controller bug fixed In the diff_controller.h.

--The encoder pin "Pd2" has been changed to "Pd5" in the encoder_driver.h.
+- The encoder pin "Pd2" has been changed to "Pd5" in the encoder_driver.h.

--Due to changes in enocder pins, the encoder_driver.ino sketch was fixed to achieve correct amount of pulses/revolution.
+- Due to changes in enocder pins, the encoder_driver.ino sketch was fixed to achieve correct amount of pulses/revolution.